What is dakshina?

 The SYDA Foundation, whose core purpose is to preserve, protect, and facilitate the dissemination of the Siddha Yoga teachings, is responsible for receiving and administering dakshina offered globally by Siddha Yogis outside of India.

-Gurudev Siddha Peeth is responsible for receiving and administering dakshina offered by Siddha Yogis within India.
+The charitable trust of Gurudev Siddha Peeth is responsible for receiving and administering dakshina offered by Siddha Yogis within India.

 When offering dakshina, why do we specifically offer money?